tyknkd/news-analyzer/VCS.md

 - refactor: changes code without adding a feature or fixing a bug
 - style: changes code without changing meaning
 - test: adds or fixes tests
+- ui: changes user interface without adding a feature or fixing a bug